Which character will be brutally killed off this week?

 Robert: Poor old Edith, we never seem to talk about her.
 Cora: I'm afraid Edith will be the one to care for us in our old age.
 Robert: What a ghastly prospect.

-Carson also admits that Mary is his favourite of the three.
+Carson also admits that Mary is his favorite of the three.

 See episode 2x02 for a stellar example; Thomas briefly returns to Downton Abbey after what is implied to be a few years at the front, gets in a few choice insults and leaves to work in the village army hospital without appearing to have changed at all; however, while there, he becomes emotionally attached to a young lieutenant with gas blindness, reading his letters, encouraging him to keep fighting and very nearly coming out to him after speaking about his own difficult past.
 When the soldier is due to be transferred against his will to another medical facility, Thomas goes to bat for him against the head of the hospital, and after the man's suicide is seen sobbing uncontrollably in a store cupboard.